All of our products are valuable sources of reliable, objective, and unbiased drug information. They include:

-Our flagship publication, The Medical Letter on Drugs and Therapeutics, was first published in 1959, and is now available in 3 languages: English, French, and Italian.
+Our flagship publication, The Medical Letter on Drugs and Therapeutics, was first published in 1959.
 Our subscribers are located in almost 100 countries and include practicing physicians in every medical specialty, pharmacists, physician assistants, nurse practitioners, medical educators, residents and interns, and medical and pharmacy students.

 The Medical Letter Editorial Staff